-For starters I tried the super popular Duolingo.
+For starters, I tried the super popular Duolingo.
 It’s a very intuitive, easy to use app and it’s completely free.
 The exercises include translation of sentences, matching a word with its meaning, typing what you hear, or say what you hear.
 Duolingo lets you produce your first simple sentences from the very beginning, so it really feels like you are making progress.
 On the other hand, some of the sentences you will practice are a bit unnatural.
 I also find its repetition system doesn’t match my learning speed.

 After playing with it a bit I decided to keep it as a side resource for when I have some extra time or I want to refresh some topics.

 Memrise is my everyday buddy.
 During my commute, when I prepare lunch, whenever I have some spare time I open it and practice.
-As the name suggests its main purpose is to help you memorise information.
+As the name suggests its main purpose is to help you memorize information.
 It has type in exercises and multiple choice questions repeated at increased intervals to maximise your ability to retain vocabulary.
 It has a pro version but I have been using the free one and it has been working just fine for me.
 It’s a great tool to build your first core vocabulary: thanks to it I was able to start reading simple texts soon.
-It will likely not improve your speaking skills unless you make an effort and produce sentences with the words and expressions you practiced.
+It will likely not improve your speaking skills unless you make an effort and produce sentences with the words and expressions you practised.

-Grammar and pronounciation
+Grammar and pronunciation

 Here you can find plenty of audio material and dialogues in a natural, everyday language.
 I have experienced some difficulties understanding spoken Swedish and it’s super useful for me to listen to the dialogues while reading the script.
-I also use the texts on Learningswedish for shadowing.
+I also use the texts on Learning Swedish for shadowing.

 Listen, listen, listen!